ghewgill/neon-lang/docs/reference/types.rst

 =====

 Neon is statically and strongly typed.
-Every value has a definite type, and there are no automatic conversions between types.
+Every value has a definite type, and there are no automatic conversions of values between types.

+There is a dynamic ``Object`` type which can hold values of any of the concrete types.

 Boolean
 -------